Bojan Krkić

 Bojan began his career at Barcelona after progressing through the youth ranks at La Masia.
 His early promise saw him make his first-team debut at the age of 17 years and 19 days, breaking the record set by Lionel Messi.
 In his debut season, he scored 12 goals in 48 matches.
-In total, he spent four seasons at Camp Nou, scoring 41 goals in 162 games before he was sold in July 2011 to Italian side Roma for a fee of €12 million.
-While in Rome, he scored seven goals in 37 appearances in 2011–12 and then spent the 2012–13 on loan at Milan, where he scored three goals in 27 games.
+In total, he spent four seasons at the Camp Nou, scoring 41 goals in 162 games before he was sold in July 2011 to Italian side Roma for a fee of €12 million.
+While in Rome, he scored seven goals in 37 appearances in the 2011–12 season, and then spent the 2012–13 season on loan at AC Milan, where he scored three goals in 27 games.

 Roma did not exercise their option of an additional €28 million to sign Bojan definitively, and so Barcelona re-signed him for €13 million.
 He spent the 2013–14 season on loan at Dutch club Ajax with whom he helped win the Eredivisie title.
 In July 2014, Bojan joined the English club Stoke City for €1.8 million.
-After subsequent loans to play on the European continent, once for FC Mainz 05 in 2017, and in his home country Spain for Alavés in 2018, Krkić then played in North America for a season for the Montreal Impact, and then finally in Japan for Vissel Kobe for 2 seasons before being released by his club in January 2023.
+After subsequent loans to play on the European continent, once for Mainz 05 in 2017 and in Spain for Alavés in 2018, Krkić then played in North America for a season for the Montreal Impact.
+His final club was Vissel Kobe in Japan, where he played for two seasons, before being released by the club in January 2023; he retired from professional football two months later.

 As a Spanish youth international, he won European Championships with the Under-17 team in 2007 and the Under-21 team in 2011, as well as earning his only cap for the senior team in 2008.
 He has also represented the Catalan national team eight times since 2007.

 Club career

 Early years

-Born in Linyola, Lleida, Catalonia, to a Serbian father, Bojan Krkić Sr., who was a professional footballer for Serbian side OFK Beograd, and a Spanish mother, Maria Lluïsa Pérez, Bojan played for Barcelona's youth teams from 1999 to 2006.
+Born in Linyola, Lleida, Catalonia, to a Serbian father, Bojan Krkić Sr., who was a professional footballer for Serbian side OFK Beograd, and a Catalan mother, Maria Lluïsa Pérez, Bojan played for Barcelona's youth teams from 1999 to 2006.
 A quick striker with quite notable dribbling skills, it was reported that he scored over 900 goals for various youth teams since joining the club as an eight-year-old, breaking Lionel Messi's record.
 He then played the 2006–07 season with the Barcelona B team until he signed a professional contract with the first team upon turning 17.
 Bojan played his first match with Barcelona on 24 April 2007, scoring a goal in a friendly match against Egyptian club Al Ahly.